ThemeFuse/Unyson/README.md

 #### Submitting a Bug Report

 You can report the issue via [Issues page](https://github.com/ThemeFuse/Unyson/issues).
-A good bug report includes full details to easily understand the issue you are having.
+A good bug report includes full details to easily understand the issue you are having and the exact steps to reproduce if it is a bug.

 ## Documentation